lucasMR-dev/express-ra-apirestful/README.md

 - Now we will be able to Login into the Admin Panel and update our Profile information

 ### Unit Tests ###
-- Run `npm run jest` on Development mode if you pass all test you're good to go
+- Run `npm run test` on Development mode if you pass all test you're good to go

 ### Development Server ###